Regulations for an EMI License in Latvia

 Services Allowed Under a Payment Institution (PI) License

-• Acquiring and merchant services, settlement processing and payouts (no e-money issuance)
+• Merchant acquiring, settlement processing and payouts

 Overview of Requirements to Obtain an EMI/PI License in Latvia